zpzzz618/INT104-Data-Analytic/README.md

    <img src="https://github.com/user-attachments/assets/29c5ddac-c2ba-45b1-a9c4-aa5484cf9072" width=500px>

 I find that the sixth feature (F6) and the fifth feature (F5) have the strongest correlation, and the first feature (F1) and the fourteen feature (F14) have the weakest correlation.

+The summarize of the results of data observation and need to take steps to improve them before supervisied and unsupervisied learning.
+* Exist error data.
+There exists data with result “3” in the second feature (F2), which needs to be removed as anomalous data.
+* Poor correlation.
+The correlation between the 15 features is generally weak, and only a few features such as the sixth feature (F6) and the fifth feature (F5) have a strong correlation.
+* Does not conform to Gaussian distribution.
+Since there are at most two possible outcomes for a single feature, and needs to be standardized or normalized before classification.